MicrosoftDocs/azure-management-docs/articles/azure-arc/servers/arc-gateway.md

 - **The Arc gateway resource:** An Azure resource that serves as a common front-end for Azure traffic.
 This gateway resource is served on a specific domain.
 Once the Arc gateway resource is created, the domain is returned to you in the success response.

 - **The Arc Proxy:** A new component added to Arc agentry.
 This component runs as a service called "Azure Arc Proxy" and acts as a forward proxy used by the Azure Arc agents and extensions.
-No configuration is required on your part for the gateway router.
-This router is part of Arc core agentry and runs within the context of an Arc-enabled resource.
+No configuration is required on your part for the Arc Proxy.
+This Proxy is part of Arc core agentry and runs within the context of an Arc-enabled resource.

 When the gateway is in place, traffic flows via the following hops: **Arc agentry → Arc Proxy → Enterprise proxy → Arc gateway  → Target service**